Welcome

 -

-weather: a simple switch to include in the weather data, allowing the sensors in that area (temperature, outdoor humidity) to contribute to the overall weather of the house.
+weather: a simple switch to include in the weather data, allowing the sensors in this area (temperature, outdoor humidity) to contribute to the overall weather of the house.

 -